microsoft/pai/src/storage-manager/README.md

 ---

 ## Manual Configuration
+For now, `nfsport` is 2049 and `smbport` is 445 and can not be changed.

 All configurations in this section is optional.
 If you want to customized these value, you can configure it in service-configuration.yaml.

-For example, if you want to use different port than the default 9103, add following to your service-configuration.yaml as following:
+For example, if you want to use different local path than the default /share, add following to your service-configuration.yaml as following:

 ```yaml
 storage-manager:
     localpath: new-value
 ```

-For now, `nfsport` and `smbport` can not be changed.

 ---